jorgebucaran/hyperapp/README.md

 }
 ```

 To create this object we use Hyperapp's `h` function.
-It expects three arguments: a string that specifies the type of element: `div`, `h1`, `button`, the element's properties (HTML/SVG attributes), and the element's child nodes.
+It takes three arguments: a string that specifies the type of element: `div`, `h1`, `button`, the element's properties (HTML/SVG attributes), and the element's child nodes.

 ```js
 h("h1", { id: "title" }, "Hello") // Think: <h1 id="title">Hello</h1>